 What are antibiotics?

-Antibiotics are prescribed medications that can kill or inhibit the growth of bacteria and so treat bacterial infections.
+Antibiotics are prescribed medications that can kill or stop the growth of bacteria and so treat bacterial infections.
 You can take them as tablets, creams, eye-drops, or intravenously through a vein.

 Before the discovery of these life-saving drugs, people died from even minor bacterial infections.
 Then, in 1928, Scottish scientist Alexander Fleming discovered the antibiotic penicillin and revolutionized healthcare.

 Nowadays, numerous types of antibiotics are available that can treat a wide range of infections.
 Some are effective against many kinds of bacteria and are called 'broad-spectrum.'
-Conversely, others only target specific bacteria and are referred to as 'narrow-spectrum.'
+Others only target specific bacteria and are referred to as 'narrow-spectrum.'

 Manufacturers derive some antibiotics from natural substances, such as penicillin, which is produced by the fungus Penicillium, or erythromycin, which comes from a soil-dwelling bacterium.